ubaid4j/Cloud-Native-App-Spring-Boot/resource/effective-java/readme.md

 - `readObject` method must create defensive copies of all mutable fields
 - `readObject` method must validate invariants of a class
 - `readObject` method must not invoke overrideable methods in the class
+#### ITEM 89: FOR INSTANCE CONTROL, PREFER ENUM TYPES TO `readResolve`
+- If we are depending on `readResolve` for instance control, all instance fields with object reference must be declared `transient`
 ## Extra notes
 ### Java Bean Pattern
 - no arg constructor with setters